The make4ht build system

 7.3 The collapsetoc dom filter

-- CSS selector for selecting the table of contents container.
+CSS selector for selection of element that contains the table of contents.

 Default values: